vahidvdn/nestjs-cashify/README.md

 ## Support

 Any support is welcome.
-At least you can give the project a star ⭐
+You can give the project a star, if you liked it ⭐

 ## Contribute